 Look for listing on local event calendars, and in newsletters of national organizations.
 There are many ways to celebrate on June 1st.
 Your event doesn’t have to be on June 1st, you can make it a week-long affair.
 To inspire you we have gathered a few tips and resources below:

 Individuals are encouraged to write how they will celebrate their IG Day.
-Take a selfie with your poster and share if on social media with hastag. #IGDayCanada @i2isociety
+Download the poster template and encourage people to take a selfie with the poster and share it on social media with #hastag #IGDayCanada

 Providing opportunities for children and older adults to participate in activities together, creates a greater awareness and understanding of our differing challenges and attitudes toward a growing older.
 In developing respect for all ages, we move towards prevention of mistreatment of older adults, and others in our society.